Visually Prompted Benchmarks Are Surprisingly Fragile: Visual Marker Styles Shuffle Leaderboards

-\paragraph{Manipulating Visually Prompted Leaderboards.} We explicitly demonstrate that visually prompted leaderboards can be \textit{gamed} by jointly selecting a marker style and an i.i.d.\ split that favor a particular model, see Figure~\ref{fig:perf_comparison}.
-On BLINK relative depth, for example, we can lower internVL3 from rank 4 to rank 8 by simply changing the marker to be a square, and can similarly raise its rank to 3, higher than Gemini 2.5 Pro, by increasing the font size of the marker.
-This underscores that, without standardized marker conventions, visually prompted evaluations can give misleading impressions of model ability.
+\paragraph{Manipulating Visually Prompted Leaderboards.} We explicitly demonstrate that visually prompted leaderboards can be \textit{gamed} by jointly selecting a marker style and an i.i.d.\ split that favor a particular model (Figure~\ref{fig:perf_comparison}).
+On BLINK relative depth, for example, we lower InternVL3 from rank 4 to rank 8 by changing the marker to a square.
+Conversely, increasing the marker font size raises its rank to 3, placing it above Gemini 2.5 Pro.
+These results show that, without standardized marker conventions, visually prompted evaluations can give misleading impressions of model ability.